jenkins-x/jx-docs/content/en/docs/getting-started/setup/boot/_index.md

   namespace: velero
 ```

 Using whatever your cloud providers bucket URLs are.
-For more background checkout the [storage guide](/docs/managing-jx/common-tasks/storage/)
+For more background, check out the [storage guide](/docs/managing-jx/common-tasks/storage/)